aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 #### Endpoint VPC

-DNS functionality for the network architecture is centralized in the Endpoint VPC:
+DNS functionality for the network architecture is centralized in the Endpoint VPC.
+It is recommended that the Endpoint VPC use a [RFC1918][1918] range - e.g. `10.7.0.0/22` with sufficient capacity to support 60+ AWS services and future endpoint expansion, and inbound and outbound resolvers (all figures per AZ).

 ![Endpoints](./images/dns.drawio.png)